How Long is a Sprint Triathlon?

 - 5k Run (3.1 miles)

-For a novice tri-athlete, it will take about 2:00 minutes per 100 meters for the swim, or 8 minutes total, about an hour for the bike (avg 12mph) and 30 minutes or so for the run.
-Add in 5 minutes (generous) for each transion and the total time for a beginner or first time triathlon to complete a sprint triathlon is about 1 hour and 50 minutes.
+For a novice triathlete, who has some experience swimming, cycling and running it will take about 2:00 minutes per 100 meters for the swim, or 8 minutes total, about an hour for the bike (avg 12mph) and 30 minutes or so for the run.
+Add in 5 minutes (generous) for each transition and the total time for a beginner or first time triathlon to complete a sprint triathlon is about 1 hour and 50 minutes.

 Many people mistakenly assume that a sprint triathlon is a “beginners” triathlon, but nothing could be further from the truth.
 While a sprint triathlon is a great distance for a beginner to take part in, there is plenty of room for advanced competition in triathlons even in the sprint distance.